sammlapp/training_gui/plan.md

 # Build pipeline checklist
 - pyinstaller build of lightweight env is working
+- running app using pyinstaller for lightweight backend: works well
 - conda-pack is now succeeding after resolving issues with packages installed with conda then modified by pip
-- running app using pyinstaller for lightweight backend: still testing if this is working but seems ok so far
--
+- the environment built with conda pack works.
+I can run /path/to/env/bin/python backend/scripts/predict.py --config /path/to/config.txt.
+It runs inference and creates the csv.
+- inference in the GUI is broken

 # Visual design